MayJuun/mayjuun-website/content/blog/2-get-fluttered-mvcs.md

 ## Addendum

-Since creating this post, I made another YouTube video that shows this architecture in much greater detail, using the PRAPARE app as an in depth example.
+Since creating this post, I made another YouTube video that shows this architecture in much greater detail, using the PRAPARE app as an in-depth example.

+{{< youtube 4IZRCfx9Ves >}}

 Relevant timestamps for Get MVC+S architecture folder structure begin at ~50 min.

-{{< youtube 4IZRCfx9Ves >}}